or4/react-advanced/src/react18.md

 ## Automatic batching

-In React 16 batching works for useEffect, but not working for promises
+In React 16 batching works for `useEffect`, but not working for promises

 ```js
 useEffect(() => {